 Infertility is now a major concern in the UAE.
 According to recent reports, one in five couples – locals and as well as expats – have trouble conceiving.
 The fertility rate has dropped from 4.5 (birth per woman) in 1960, to 1.7 in 2015.
 Some blame this on the fast-paced lifestyle and eating habits in the country.
 The good news, however, is that IVF treatments are easily available; and witnessing year-on-year growth as more and more couples from the MENA region come to the UAE to seek help.

 The impetus to seek treatment to counter infertility has resulted in the eroding of the stigma; therefore most people are fairly open to talking about it.
 Having said that, it is important to bear in mind that IVF treatments are expensive – anything between AED35,000 to AED70,000 (8,500 to 17,000 euros).
 Insurance rarely covers these; UAE nationals get government concessions for IVF treatment, but expats do not.

 Some hospitals – such as NMC and Al Noor – have fertility centers as an add on.
 There is also a host of designated fertility clinics including New Hope IVF Gynecology & Fertility Hospital, Dubai Gynecology & Fertility Centre, HealthPlus Fertility Centre, and so on.
 In April 2019, the UAE drafted a new ruling that will allow married couples who are seeking IVF treatment to freeze their embryos for at least five years.

 Abortion in the United Arab Emirates

 In accordance with Islamic traditions, it is illegal to have an abortion in the UAE.
-Even an intent is viewed upon as being a criminal offence.
+Even an intent is viewed as being a criminal offense.
 There are, however, two counts on which an abortion may be performed, as follows: